ryandesign/test-fairly-empty/README.md

 # test-fairly-empty
-This is a test repository with few commits
+This is a test repository with few commits.